GoogleCloudPlatform/google-cloud-ops-agents-puppet/test/README.md

       1.  `ssh -i id_rsa ci@34.66.152.33`
           1. You should not be prompted for a password
           2. Run `puppet help` to verify
+9. Create Disk Image
+   1. Navigate to Compute Engine --> Storage --> Disks
+   2. Select the disk for your instance
+   3. Choose "Create Image"
+      1. Name it `windows-2019-0`
+      2. Set family to `puppet-windows-2019`
+      3. Future images can be incremented, `puppet-windows-2019-1` and so on.
+   4. Ensure `terraform/main.tf` image mapping is pointing to the correct windows image

 ## Terraform